ahmed-marzook/Tech-Tales-Java/README.md

 ## Technology Stack🛠️

-Java 21
+- Java 21
-Kotlin
-Spring Boot
+- Spring Boot
-Gradle (for build management)
+- Gradle (for build management)

 ## Prerequisites📋

 To run this project, you need to have the following installed:

 - JDK 21
-- Kotlin 1.8 or later
 - Gradle 8.x
 - Docker